 farmer@lunacirclefarm.com

 We are located 25 miles NE of Madison and raise 40 varieties of vegetables and herbs.
 All of our produce is certified organic, grown without the use of synthetic pesticides or fertilizers.
-We make 20 weekly deliveries and offer pickup sites on the East and West sides of Madison as well as on the farm.
+We make 20 weekly deliveries and offer pickup sites on the East and West sides of Madison, Portage, and on the farm.
 All members receive a weekly newsletter with recipes, storage tips and news from the farm and we host member farm events throughout the season.
 Our website offers additional information and photos.

 Camela Decaire & Chris Klaeser